martin-piercy/JobLaunch/ReadMe.txt

 NOTE: Your NGC CLI command that the script will ask for MUST have the "--format_type json" option at the end of it.

-To use these please execute launch_job.sh
+To use this tool, please execute launch_job.sh
 Note that logs will be created in the same folder as the scripts.
 To watch logs please use tail -f $logName